nextcloud/desktop/doc/autoupdate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because the Linux client does not provide automatic updating functionality, there is no need to remove the automatic-update check.
-However, if you want to disable it edit (or create, if it does not already exist) ``/etc/ownCloud/ownCloud.conf``.
+However, if you want to disable it edit your desktop client configuration file, ``$HOME/.local/share/data/ownCloud/owncloud.cfg``.
 Add these lines:

     [General]
     skipUpdateCheck=true